Dolphin Centrifuge

 The Domino Effects Caused by Carbon Contamination

 Carbon in itself is not a wear particle.
-Carbon contamination results from the splitting of oil molecules due to high heat and extreme pressure or pumps slippage.
+Carbon contamination results from the splitting of oil molecules due to high heat and extreme pressure or pump slippage.
 An extrusion press is a perfect environment for all these things.

 The bi-product from spitting the oil molecule is also known as degradation.
 When Carbon is present in the oil, a hydraulic system will either develop high acid or produce coke or worse; both could occur.